bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

     \\ \tag{6}

 If that weren't enough, I did some extra work to make it even more precise!
-This was not in the original implementation, and actually in retrospect, I'm not sure if it even helps but I'm going to explain it anyways since I spent a bunch of time on it.
+This was not in the original implementation [4], and actually in retrospect, I'm not sure if it even helps but I'm going to explain it anyways since I spent a bunch of time on it.

 For Equation 6, it obviously is not equivalent to the actual expression :math:`\log\big(\sigma(\frac{x+0.5-\mu}{s}) - \sigma(\frac{x-0.5-\mu}{s})\big)`.